-\paragraph{Scaling} There is no compelling reason to believe that neural networks would not scale with data, model size, and compute in a similar way to other domains \cite{DBLP:journals/corr/abs-2001-08361}.
-Indeed, we have found that models generally perform better the more data, compute, and parameters can one afford, even though the largest model we trained was not the best one.
-Although the biggest model is not the best one, we hypothesize that is the case due to not having enough data to train it or a sub-optimal training procedure (e.g., not enough training updates).
-However, unlike other domains, code is usually evaluated in a binary fashion (that is, it is either correct or it is not).
-This, together with the fact that complexity in a given benchmark is not linear (e.g., going from a IO accuracy of 70\% to a IO accuracy of 71\% might be more difficult than going from 10\% to 20\%) causes sharp jumps.
+\paragraph{Scaling} There is no compelling reason to believe that neural networks would not scale with data, model size, and compute in a similar way to other domains \citep{DBLP:journals/corr/abs-2001-08361}.
+Indeed, the models generally perform better with more data, compute, and parameters, even though the largest model we trained was not the best.
+This may be due to insufficient training data or a sub-optimal training procedure e.g. insufficient updates.
+However, unlike other domains, code quality is evaluated in a binary fashion, correct or illegal which may cause sharp accuracy curves.

 \paragraph{Limits} Our best model can correctly compile less than half of the examples in the IO evaluation.
-Thus, it is far from being usable in practice as a compiler.
-Moreover, we have no control over the output space, and we operate on small functions instead of entire programs.
+It is, therefore, far from being usable in practice.
+Furthermore, we have no control over the output space, and we operate on small functions instead of entire programs.
 In this work, apart from using code tokenizers and IO evaluation, we have not included any domain knowledge.
 Given the large amount of prior syntatctic and semantic information available for source and target, an obvious next step is to incorporate this in to the translation scheme.